 For even more options, Marist College is located just 90 minutes away from Manhattan by rail, and we're located less than one mile away from the Poughkeepsie train station.
-College Activities sponsors trips to the city for Broadway shows and other sites, as well as ski trips and other outdoor ventures.
+Student Activities sponsors trips to the city for Broadway shows and other sites, as well as ski trips and other outdoor ventures.

 - How large are classes?

 The average class size is 20-25 students and there are no classes with more than thirty students.
 Our student to faculty ratio is 15:1, so students will receive plenty of individual attention.
 Class sizes tend to be slightly larger in core curriculum courses, and smaller in major-specific ones.

 - Do professors teach all the classes?